scottyschup/ruby-curriculum/projects/chess.md

 design should allow that to be easily added at a later date.

 **Note**: Do not concern yourself with tricky moves like "en passant".
-Likewise, don't implement castling, draws, or pawn promotion; if you finish early work on other things.
+Likewise, **don't implement castling, draws, or pawn promotion**; if you finish early work on other things.
 You should handle check and check mate, however.

 [wiki-chess]: http://en.wikipedia.org/wiki/Chess